meinkea/Python-with-Mac/README.md

 na | 53 _to_ 56
 18 Total | 39 Total

+# Modules
+Here are a list of modules I like that I think you might be insterested in.

-## SciPy
+## * SciPy
 A good start for computing with python.
-Involves a large collection of open source computation and ease of use libraries, which include the ones mentioned ahead of hear.
+Involves a large collection of open source computation and ease of use libraries, which include Matplotlib, NumPy, Pandas, and SymPy.
 sauce: https://www.scipy.org/

-## Matplotlib (recommended)
+## * Matplotlib (recommended)
 Ploting library that can generate plots with few lines of code _If you have not already_, to install: `pip install matplotlib` Analog of ploting in matlab